Sciatica Pain Treatment

 Whether your pain is a result of sciatica or something similar that mimics these symptoms, the Monmouth Pain Team will establish a plan catered to YOU and YOUR pain.
 There’s no need to live in this constant state of pain and frustration.

 Sciatica is the term used to describe a set of symptoms that occur due to the compression, irritation, or inflammation of one of the five roots that comprise the sciatic nerve, or of the sciatic nerve itself.
-Our staff at Monmouth Pain and Rehabilitation are specialists in Physical Medicine and Rehabilitation.
+Our staff at Monmouth Pain are specialists in Physical Medicine and Rehabilitation.
 Medical care for sciatica at our facility focuses on treating the cause of sciatica (herniated disc, trauma, arthritis, etc.) in order to manage pain and increase mobility.
 The first step in this process is a full orthopedic and neurological examination.